 - A Hosting Server and a domain name are not the same.

 - Domain names can be meaningful automatically becoming memorable or not.

-- Availability of more than 1000 Domain Extensions ensures that your creativity will now no bounds.
+- The availability of more than 1000 Domain Extensions ensures that your creativity will know no bounds.

 I hope this helped you understand Domain Names better.
 If you have any questions I am always here to help.
 Just drop a comment below.
 Subscribe for more information.
 See you in the Next One!
 Happy Tech Hunting!